openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCTakeDamage.md

 ---
 title: OnNPCTakeDamage
 sidebar_label: OnNPCTakeDamage
-description: This callback is called when a NPC takes damage.
+description: This callback is called when an NPC takes damage.
 tags: ["npc", "damage"]
 ---